Asus Prime GeForce RTX 5050 OC Edition

 • Texture rate is 216.6 GTexels/s on Asus Prime GeForce RTX 5050 OC Edition and 303.2 GTexels/s on MSI GeForce RTX 5060 Shadow 2X OC.

-• Texture mapping units (TMUs) are 80 on Asus Prime GeForce RTX 5050 OC Edition and 120 on MSI GeForce RTX 5060 Shadow 2X OC.
+• Texture mapping units (TMUs) number 80 on Asus Prime GeForce RTX 5050 OC Edition and 120 on MSI GeForce RTX 5060 Shadow 2X OC.

-• Render output units (ROPs) are 32 on Asus Prime GeForce RTX 5050 OC Edition and 48 on MSI GeForce RTX 5060 Shadow 2X OC.
+• Render output units (ROPs) number 32 on Asus Prime GeForce RTX 5050 OC Edition and 48 on MSI GeForce RTX 5060 Shadow 2X OC.

 • Effective memory speed is 20000 MHz on Asus Prime GeForce RTX 5050 OC Edition and 28000 MHz on MSI GeForce RTX 5060 Shadow 2X OC.